folbert/fewbricks/README.md

  Some experience with ACF and knowledge about what a field, field group etc is is recommended and that can all be read up on in the [documentation for ACF](http://www.advancedcustomfields.com/resources).

 ## Installation
  1. Make sure that the [requirements](#requirements) are met.
-If you are using Composer, we will install the plugin "Hidden field for ACF" for you.
 If you are not using Composer, please install the "Hidden field for ACF" manually.
  2. Add Fewbricks to your pluginfolder manually or by using Composer.
  3. In the main folder named fewbricks, there is a folder also named "fewbricks".
 Move that folder to your theme folder and do __not__ rename it or any of its child directories.
 All your custom code will reside in this folder.
  4. Activate the plugin.